 Environmental seismology – Studying the seismic signals of Earth surface processes

 Earth surface processes are the dominant family members that shape our planet and they are the counterpart of endogenic processes.
-They turn massive rock into mobile material, route it through the landscape and deposit it in temporal and final sinks, where it waits to be recycled.
+They turn massive rock into mobile material, route it through the landscape and deposit it in sinks, where it waits to be recycled.
 Earth surface processes determine to a significant extent where and how we can live on our planet.
 They can be hazardous threats but also deliver the essential ingrediences to make a place habitable.

 My current research projects revolve around the seismic signals of mass wasting processes and their rapid detection across different landscapes.
-In the Hochvogel Project I use a seismic antenna to probe the a 2596 m high solitary alpine peak at the border of Germany and Austria that is about to fall apart, releasing a massive volume of rock.
+In the Hochvogel Project I use a seismic network to probe the a 2596 m high solitary alpine peak at the border of Germany and Austria that is falling apart, releasing a massive volume of rock.
 In northern Sweden, in the Icy River Project (near Umea) we study the seismic signals of flowing water and mobile sediment under a thick ice cover to provide information on these two important parameters where other methods can hardly be applied.
 On the cliff coast of Rügen (northern Germany) I investigate location, timing and boundary conditions of collapse events.
 In the dissected sandstone plateau of the Elbsandsteingebirge (eastern Germany) I work on rockfall detection limits of seismic methods.
 The sensors also allow tracing the hydraulic dynamics of the Elbe river.
 The Taroko National Park (eastern Taiwan) hosts the GFZ Geomorphology Section Erosion Observatory.
 Equipped with seven combined meteorologic and seismic stations that deliver data every hour, the section team is able to study process interaction in one of the most extreme landscapes of the world.
 The catchment experiences about 2 cm/a tectonic uplift, while it is hit by several Typhoons every year.